Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Related Work

-In this paper, noticing the effectiveness of the residual connection on deepening DNNs over Euclidean data and GCNs for node classification, we will leverage the residual connection to deepen GAEs- and VGAEs-based models for link prediction; besides, we will also consider the above-mentioned regularizations in our proposed DGAE and DVGA.
-It is worthwhile to note that GAEs- and VGAEs-based link prediction is patently different from GCNs-based node classification.
-The former, as an unsupervised learning technique, mainly reconstructs the underlying true graph based on a low-fidelity version of the graph structure and node features with potentially many missing edges, and its final output is a full $n\times n$ matrix; in contrast, GCNs are (semi-) supervised learning models, which finally output an $n\time 1$-dimensional vector for labeling nodes.
-Therefore, deepening GAEs and VGAEs models for link prediction appears to be more challenging than deepening GCNs for node classification in terms of the availability of supervision information and potential output dimensions.
+In this paper, noticing its positive effects on deepening DNNs and GCNs for node classification, we will leverage the residual connection to deepen GAEs-based models for link prediction with potentially useful regularization incorporated.
+It is worth noting that GAEs-based link prediction is patently different from GCNs-based node classification.
+The former, as an unsupervised learning technique, mainly reconstructs the underlying true graph based on a low-fidelity version of the graph structure and node features with potentially many missing edges, and its final output is a full $n\times n$ matrix.
+In contrast, GCNs are (semi-) supervised learning models typically regard the adjacency matrix as reliably given in predicting node labels, finally outputting a label for each unlabeled node.
+Thus, deepening GAEs-based models for link prediction appears to be more challenging than deepening GCNs for node classification, especially regarding how to effectively harness node features and noisy links.